 - Comics and Graphic Novels: Zack Kruse, email@example.com

-- Crime in Fact and Fiction: Joe Baumstarck, University of Louisville, firstname.lastname@example.org
+- Crime and Scandal in Fact and Fiction: Joe Baumstarck, University of Louisville, firstname.lastname@example.org

 - Dance: Mark Broomfield, SUNY Geneseo, email@example.com

 - Digital Media and Gaming Culture: Jeff Cain, Sacred Heart University, firstname.lastname@example.org

 - Fantasy and Science Fiction: Amie Doughty, SUNY Oneonta, Amie.Doughty@oneonta.edu

 - Fashion and Body Image: Gloria Monaghan, Wentworth Institute, email@example.com